Editing Product Fields Using Placeholders from Other Fields

 This article covers:

-• Using a placeholder
+• Using a dynamic field

-Using a placeholder
+Using a dynamic field

 In this example, we are going to bulk edit products by adding the text "from [VENDOR]" to the end of the product title.
 To get started, search for the products in the app you want to edit and click on then Edit Products button.
 You will then see the 'Modify Products' tab where you can configure the edit: